KLYE-Dev/snak/README.md

 Updated for Hive Smart Chain (HSC) v0.18.0
 This document has inspired by truffle README.md

-hsc-helper-cli is a node.js app which already is under development, aiming to facilitate working with Hive Smart Chain (HSC) without using Monax.
+hsc-cli is a node.js app which already is under development, aiming to facilitate working with Hive Smart Chain (HSC) without using Monax.

-### with hsc-helper-cli you will have these facilities:
+### with hsc-cli you will have these facilities:

 * Easily install and uninstall Hive Smart Chain (HSC).
 * Built-in smart contract compilation, linking, deployment.
-* Having interaction with blockchain(Burrow) directly via linux terminal.
+* Having interaction with blockchain(hsc-cli) directly via linux terminal.
 * Automated contract testing with Mocha and Chai(will be added in future).
 * Network management for deploying to many public & private networks.
 * Interactive console for direct contract communication(will be added in future).